LATHAM SHINDER

 The writing process is slow.

-The first reason most people never write their memoir is this: it takes time.
+The first reason most people never write their memoir is this: It takes time.

 The book writing process is slow.
 It takes time for planning, research, interviews, reading, writing, editing, and polishing that final draft.
 More than any other resource, it takes time to turn the most interesting events of your life into a marketable memoir.